 More stores in Cuba are starting to sell liquefied gas in dollars: "Should the empty cylinder be registered or...?"

-Katapulk joins Supermarket23 in the sale of liquefied petroleum gas (LPG) in 10 kg cylinders—commonly referred to as "balitas"—priced at 29 dollars, with delivery available only in Havana, as announced by the platform on Facebook.
+Katapulk joins Supermarket23 in offering liquefied petroleum gas (LPG) in 10 kg cylinders —popularly known as "balitas"— for 29 dollars, with delivery available only in Havana, as announced by the platform on Facebook.

 Both platforms operate under the same model: the recipient in Cuba must provide an empty cylinder of the same size and in good condition to receive a full one.
-Without an empty cylinder, delivery will not take place.
+Without an empty cylinder, delivery will not be made.
 The product is delivered sealed and does not include installation service.

-The condition has sparked a deluge of questions in the comments, and the most frequently asked question addresses a specific issue: “Should the empty cylinder be counted?”, wrote the user Iosvannis Arias Zamora.
+The condition has sparked a flood of questions in the comments, and the most frequently asked question points to a specific issue: “Should the empty cylinder be counted?”, wrote user Iosvannis Arias Zamora.

-The question is not minor.
-Gas cylinders in Cuba are not owned by citizens; they are under a free lease agreement with the State, and their number is registered at the regulated gas distribution point.
+The question is not insignificant.
+Gas cylinders in Cuba are not owned by citizens; they are under a free lease agreement with the State, and their numbers are recorded at the point of sale for regulated gas distribution.

-Delivering that registered cylinder to a private platform could leave the holder without access to state-provided gas.
+Delivering that registered cylinder to a private platform could leave the holder without access to state-supplied gas.

 Another user, John Papo, added: "I have a question.
-The bullet point is not specific; one has a free lease contract, and the number is registered at the gas station."
+The little bullet is not specific; one has a free rental contract and the number is registered at the gas station."

-The empty cylinder delivered must also meet minimum requirements: no holes larger than two centimeters, a stable base, no advanced rust, and the ring in good condition.
+The empty cylinder that is delivered must also meet minimum requirements: no perforations larger than two centimeters, a stable base, no advanced rust, and the ring in good condition.

 Katapulk warns that "failure to comply with any of these conditions will result in the rejection of the empty cylinder at the time of delivery," which adds another barrier for families whose containers have accumulated years of deterioration without maintenance.